Our Top Picks

-“Have your child perfecting their balancing skills all in the comfort of your backyard.”
+"Help your child with their balancing skills in your backyard."

 01 of 18

 Snap Circuits Jr. SC-100 Electronics Discovery Kit

 Light up his life with this incredible, award-winning electronics discovery kit is the perfect gift for a 10-year-old boy.
 With the toy, he will get more than 100 projects he can build with more than 30 color-coded circuit components, including wires, switches, an alarm circuit, speaker and music-integrated circuit.
 Projects include cool things like making a photo sensor, a flashing light, a voice-controlled lamp and an adjustable volume siren.
 There’s no need for tools, as all of the parts snap together on the plastic grid.

 Easy-to-follow directions with large, colorful pictures allow him to explore and complete projects himself without the need for adult help.
 Once he’s mastered the basics, he can experiment and build his own electronic devices, and extra kits can be purchased to add on and take projects to the next level.
 Our tester noted, “I like how kids feel successful after completing a project and that this is something that kids can do independently or with someone else.”

 02 of 18